How To Find the Best Kik Chat Rooms

 Finding Public Communities on Kik

-There are a shocking amount of topics on Kik, which means most users should be satisfied by the option to look for public groups.
-In looking for group chats about school, we found several group chats dedicated to everything from discussion school holidays in the UK to roleplaying school members online.
-Same went for college, though this returned far less results than a generic search for school.
-A search for movies brought back a generic “Movies” group (full at the time of search), along with other groups with the word “Movies” in the hash.
-This was actually a problem when looking for new groups: since “movies” is a pretty generic word, anyone who put the word in the hash of their public chat would return in a search for movies.
+There are a shocking amount of topics on Kik, which means most users should be satisfied by the option to look for public groups, but it’s not quite as straightforward as it sounds.
+In looking for group chats about school, we found several group chats dedicated to everything from discussing school holidays in the UK to roleplaying school members online.
+The same went for college, though this returned far less results than a generic search for school.
+A search for movies brought back a generic “Movies” group (full at the time of the search, unsurprisingly), along with other groups with the word “Movies” in the hash.
+This was actually a problem when looking for new groups; since “movies” is a pretty generic word, anyone who put the word in the hash of their public chat would return in a search for movies.
 So while some groups were probably dedicated to discussing films, other groups clearly used movies as a way to bring their generic group chats to the front of the search.

 Overall, searching through Kik groups seemed like a pretty good way to find topics, though a lot of the chats seemed relatively limited by the 50-person maximum capacity.
 Where apps like Discord allow hundreds or thousands of users into a chatroom at once, it raises the ability to quickly create communication between fans of a specific topic.
-And while that may create some amount of toxicity between users (as any online communication tends to do in 2017), it’s still far more lively than many of the group chats we tested through Kik’s public search.
+And while that may create some amount of toxicity between users (as any online communication tends to do no matter where or how it happens), it’s still far more lively than many of the group chats we tested through Kik’s public search.

 Finding Kik Chat Rooms Through Outside Sources

 The best source online for Kik groups is, unsurprisingly, a Reddit group listed under the subreddit r/KikGroups.
 With over 6,000 active members, it’s easy to find people online to message with.
-New submissions for groups come in every couple hours on average, and the community seems both helpful and friendly.
+New submissions for groups come in every couple of hours on average, and the community seems both helpful and friendly.
 Each group submission comes with the title and topic listed in the invite, along with an age range of people allowed into the group.
 Some groups seem to list just an 18+ age requirement, while others are more specific, listing ranges like “16 to 22” or “14 to 19.”
-These might seem a bit broad (what would a 19 year old college student and a 14 year old freshman be able to discuss with each other that wouldn’t risk crossing a line?), but generally, it’s easy to pinpoint an appropriate group for your age.
+These might seem a bit broad (what would a 19-year-old college student and a 14-year-old high school freshman be able to discuss with each other that wouldn’t risk crossing a line?), but generally, it’s easy to pinpoint an appropriate group for your age.

 Looking at the subreddit at the time of writing, there’s a good amount of variation in Kik group requests.
 Some general groups, like #coffeeisgreat or #pocketdimension, seem to look for new users that fall into their general age range (all and 18+, respectively).
 There are some specific groups just for teens, including the one that makes reference to the 14 to 19 age range mentioned above.
 Military-friendly chats welcome users of all ages, and there’s even a group active for talking about books with #booktalk.
 Some groups have additional details written within their own Reddit post, giving the reason for existing and welcoming anyone into the group that adds the specific public hash as we mentioned above.
 Other groups are built privately, and still use the Kik code interface that originally replaced public groups.
 These posts link to a page to add the Kik code from your phone using your camera, after which you’ll be accepted into the group automatically.

-Reddit isn’t the only platform that keeps track of users looking for new people to chat with.
-Facebook has a ton of online groups dedicated to finding Kik chat rooms online, though unlike Reddit, these communities have become a bit more inactive since the reintroduction of public chats.
+Reddit isn’t the only platform that keeps track of users looking for new people to chat with, though.
+Facebook has a ton of online groups dedicated to finding Kik chat rooms online, though unlike Reddit these communities have become a bit more inactive since the reintroduction of public chats.
 While there are still plenty of Facebook groups that are returned within the chat, many of these are private groups that you’ll have to ask to join, instead of being able to simply browse the listings like you can on Reddit.
-Tumblr has a tagged section available for browsing for group chats, though you’re more likely to find selfies with the KikGroups tag than actual Kik codes.
+Tumblr has a tagged section available for browsing for group chats, though you’re more likely to find selfies when you’re in the KikGroups tag than actual Kik codes.

 Searching Google or Bing will get you some returns if you’re looking for a specific group, though as we saw with Facebook, the new public chat feature seems to make these searches a bit obsolete.
 It’s much easier to find new groups through the Kik chat than through using a search engine online.
-Finally, there are several online websites that exist primarily to find new users and groups to chat with, though we’re going to restrain from linking to those sites, as they’ve been known to play host to dangerous or shady predators.
-Since Kik has such a young audience for chatting, it’s important to be careful when using these sites.
-Even the subreddit group can be seen with some amount of danger, though the rules and guidelines there established by the moderators keep things a bit cleaner than you might otherwise expect.
+Finally, there are several online websites that exist primarily to find new users and groups to chat with, though we’re going to restrain from linking to those sites, as they’ve been known to play host to dangerous or shady predators and we would rather not point anyone towards any trouble.
+Since the age of Kik’s audience trends towards minors, it’s important to be careful when using these sites.
+Even the subreddit group can sometimes dredge up some amount of danger, though the rules and guidelines there established by the moderators keep things a bit cleaner than you might otherwise expect.